 To add a little excitement, consider flying out from Siberia Hut.
 Flights need to be pre-arranged, but look around for a company that flies guided tours into the hut – you might be able to negotiate a bargain seat on the empty flight back out!

 Not keen on struggling under a weighty pack?
-Pack in a few day hikes instead – there’s a lot you can see just a few hours from your car.
+Get in a few day hikes instead – there’s a lot you can see just a few hours from your car.
 What’s more, many of New Zealand’s best day hikes lie alongside the best road trips.

-Next, park up at The Divide for a walk up Key Summit (three-hours, 2.11mi (3.4km), easy-intermediate), for mountain panoramas and a view back to Lake Marian.
+Next, park at The Divide for a walk up Key Summit (three-hours, 2.11mi (3.4km), easy-intermediate), for mountain panoramas and a view back to Lake Marian.

 Lastly, take the short trip to The Chasm (20 minutes, 400m, super-easy), a narrow gorge with the Cleddau river thundering through it.